-Possible Fault Action Blades obstructed or dirty Clean and lubricate cutting blades.
-Blocked air filter Check and clean air filter.
+Possible Fault Action Blocked air filter Check and clean air filter.
 Carbon build-up in engine and/or entry to exhaust silencer Remove the engine cylinder head and clean any carbon from the combustion chamber.
-For the exhaust silencer, remove it and clean any carbon deposits from the exhaust port.
+For the exhaust silencer, remove it and clean any carbon deposits from the exhaust entry port.
 Carbon build-up on spark plug Remove the spark plug and clean any carbon from the electrodes before re-installing it.
 Carburettor blocked Clean the carburettor.